 The story gets even more intriguing from there, in typical R.W.
 Chambers style.
 The skull of the missing dead man is found.
-It belonged to Abbe Sorgue, a Breton priest who supposedly betrayed the nearby fort to the British attackers.
+It belonged to Abbot Sorgue, a Breton priest who supposedly betrayed the nearby fort to the British attackers.
 Legend held that for his treachery the priest was branded on the forehead all the way through to his skull.
 A skull has been found with an arrow-shaped burn on the forehead, obviously the dead traitor.

 That skull keeps mysteriously showing up, no matter how many times it seems to have been disposed of.
-Eventually the Mayor of Saint Gildas confides in Richard that part of the scroll made reference to a link between the Black Priest and the American’s wife.
+Eventually the Mayor of Saint Gildas confides in Richard that part of the scroll made reference to a link between the Black Abbot and the American’s wife.

 Alas, the supernatural menace intervenes to damage the portion of an aged text revealing how to destroy him.
 In typical dramatic fashion the undead Sorgue succeeded in overcoming Richard and commiting that act of vandalism mere moments before our hero could learn his secret.

 I won’t spoil the whole tale, which I consider one of Chambers’ most entertaining.
 Richard and Lys are a romantic couple that make the reader like them and genuinely root for their survival.
-The Black Priest makes for a nice change of pace in a monster: he’s a skeleton with a body made only of blood … black blood with yellow corpuscles according to the local coroner.
+The Black Abbot makes for a nice change of pace in a monster: he’s a skeleton with a body made only of blood … black blood with yellow corpuscles according to the local coroner.
 He wears black priest’s robes plus a leather mask and among his supernatural abilities the fiend can pass through glass windows and see through the eyes of Death’s Head Moths. +++

 FOR MORE HALLOWEEN ITEMS CLICK HERE: https://glitternight.com/category/halloween-season/